numba/texasbbq/README.rst

 About
 -----

-A project that allows you to test a source against potentially multiple target projects, i.e. downstream projects that depend on it.
+A project that allows you to test a source project against potentially multiple target projects, i.e. downstream projects that depend on it.
 This allows an early warning when developing the source, because a daily master of the source project can be checked against all significant downstream targets in an automated fashion.
-Such testing is especially useful for core libraries, such as the ones that power the rest of the SciPy ecosystem and helps to reduce the risk of breaking an ecosystem with a faulty release.
+Such testing is especially useful for core libraries, such as the ones that power the rest of the SciPy ecosystem, and helps to reduce the risk of breaking an ecosystem with a faulty release.

 Name
 ----

-The techniques here have been extracted from the Numba projects original approach at: The name was coined during a lightning talk at SciPy 2019 in Austin Texas where one of the pun panelists suggested "if you are all about smoking out bugs, you better call it barbecue!"
+The ``texasbbq`` name was coined during a lightning talk at SciPy 2019 in Austin, Texas where one of the pun panelists suggested "if you are all about smoking out bugs, you better call it barbecue!"
 Puns about "marination" and "roasting" followed.